JanusGraph/janusgraph/CONTRIBUTING.md

 Go to the [JanusGraph repository](https://github.com/JanusGraph/janusgraph) and you should see that it will offer you a chance to compare your recently-pushed branch to the current `master` of JanusGraph and subit a PR at the same time.

+Review the [PR check list](.github/PULL_REQUEST_TEMPLATE.md) for criteria for acceptable contributions.

 ## Code review